aosabook/500lines/objmodel/chapter.md

 directly from each other.

 Understanding the differences between different object models can be interesting.
-It often reveals the family resemblance between different languages.
+They often reveal the family resemblance between different languages.
-It can be useful to put the model of a new language into the context of the models of other languages, both to quickly understand the new model, and to get a better feeling of the programming language design space.
+It can be useful to put the model of a new language into the context of the models of other languages, both to quickly understand the new model, and to get a better feeling for the programming language design space.

 This chapter explores the implementation of a series of very simple object models.
 It starts out with simple instances and classes, and the ability to call methods on instances.
 This is the "classical" object-oriented approach that was established in early OO languages such as Simula 67 and Smalltalk.
-This model is then extended step by step, the first three steps exploring different language design choices, and the last step improving the efficiency of the object model.
+This model is then extended step by step, the next two steps exploring different language design choices, and the last step improving the efficiency of the object model.
 The final model is not that of a real language, but an idealized, simplified version of Python's object model.

-The object models presented in this chapter will also be implemented in Python.
+The object models presented in this chapter will be implemented in Python.
 The code works on both Python 2.7 and 3.4.
+To understand the behaviour and the design choices better, the chapter will also present tests for the object model.
 The tests can be run with either py.test or nose.
-To understand the behaviour and the design choice better the chapter will also present tests for the object model.

 The choice of Python as an implementation language is quite unrealistic.
-A "real" VM is typically implemented in a low-level language like C/C++ and needs a lot of additional attention to engineering detail to make it efficient.
+A "real" VM is typically implemented in a low-level language like C/C++ and needs a lot of attention to engineering detail to make it efficient.
 However, the simpler implementation language makes it easier to focus on actual behaviour differences instead of getting bogged down by implementation details.